voltento/ai-guidelines/README.md

-# Codex Project

 This repository provides guidelines, documentation, and configuration for working with AI agents.
 It serves as the central source of truth for best practices, shared settings, and agent-specific instructions to help developers set up, manage, and extend AI agents effectively.
+Supported agents: Codex, Junie, Copilot, Duo, Cursor.

 ### AI Folder Description